 We have been married for the past 16 years and plan on staying married until “death do us part.”

 Tim is a native Arkansan having enjoyed a childhood of camping and watercraft on Greers Ferry Lake.
 After graduating High School, he attended Bible college at Central Baptist College in Conway, Arkansas where he received his degree in biblical studies.
 Tim then moved to the Little Rock area and began serving as a bi-vocational pastor at Crystal Valley Baptist Church, a small Southern Baptist Church in North Little Rock, where he has continued serving for over 15 years.
 Around the same time, he began working for a law firm in Little Rock to provide a primary income for the family, allowing him to pastor at the church without being a financial burden.
 At the beginning of 2022, Tim finished his transition from the law office into full-time homesteading.

 Amy is a northerner thru-and-thru having grown up in Washington and Illinois.
 After graduating as a homeschool student, she attended college and received her degree from Pensacola Christian College in Pensacola, Florida.
 Upon moving to Arkansas, she worked as an office manager at a Christian academy, an administrative assistant at an accounting firm, and a document clerk at the law firm where Tim works.
 When Tim and Amy had their first child, Amy transitioned to being a stay-at-home-mom where she works full-time as the family cook, homeschool teacher, nurse, veterinarian, and overall homestead manager.
-When free-time comes available, Amy enjoys experimenting in the kitchen, researching and creating soaps and other skin care products, and playing her violin at church on Sundays and at seasonal concerts with the Little Rock Community Orchestra.
+When free-time comes available, Amy enjoys experimenting in the kitchen, researching and creating soaps and other skin care products, and playing her violin at church on Sundays and at seasonal community events.